-Our Sonic protocol is built directly from a polynomial commitment scheme and a signature of correct computation.
+Figure 1: The basic Sonic protocol is built on top of a bounded extractable polynomial commitment scheme and a signature of knowledge.

 Our protocol begins by having the prover construct r(X,Y) using their hidden witness.
 They commit to r(X,1), setting the maximum degree to n.
 The verifier sends a random challenge y.
 The prover commits to t(X,y), and our commitment scheme ensures that this polynomial has no constant term.
 The verifier sends a second challenge z.
 The prover opens their committed polynomials to r(z,1), r(z,y) and t(z,y).
 The verifier can calculate r'(z,y) for itself from these values and thus can check that r(z,y)r'(z,y)-k(y)=t(z,y).
 If this holds then the verifier learns that the evaluated polynomials were computed by a prover that knows a valid witness.
-A more formal description of this protocol is given in Figure 1.
+A more formal description of this protocol is given in Figure 2.

-The verifiers check that the quadratic polynomial equation is satisfied is performed in the field.
-This means we avoid having proof elements on both sides of the pairing without contradicting Groth's result about NILPs requiring a quadratic constraint [43].
+The verifier's check that the quadratic polynomial equation is satisfied is performed in the field.
+This means we avoid having proof elements on both sides of the pairing, which is useful for efficiency, without contradicting Groth's result about NILPs requiring a quadratic constraint [45].
+As a result, when batching we avoid having to check one pairing equation per proof (pairing operations expensive) and can instead check one field equation per proof.